AU-Master-Thesis/thesis/sections/results/metrics.typ

 + #metric[Distance travelled] The cumulative distance covered by the robot until it reaches its destination.
 Effective trajectories aim to minimize this measure.
 + #metric[Makespan] The overall duration for all robots to achieve their objectives.
 A collaborative system of numerous robots should strive to reduce this measure.
-+ #metric[Smoothness] Continous smooth trajectories are required in most cases, in order to be realisable for the dynamics model of the robot and other real world constraints. #note.kristoffer[like what, torque, friction?].
++ #metric[Smoothness] Continuous smooth trajectories are required in most cases, in order to be realisable for the dynamics model of the robot and other real world constraints. #note.kristoffer[like what, torque, friction?].

 Smoothness is a geometric property of the path traversed.